Skip to content

 Enzyme is a compile-time autodiff engine that operates on LLVM IR and MLIR.
 It checks what I want for Sheaf: MLIR-native, designed for ahead-of-time compilation, and supposedly lightweight.

-I spent time compiling it from source, fixing CMake issues to generate a shared library, and eventually got an 80MB libEnzymeMLIR-23.dylib.
+I spent quite some time compiling it from source, fixing CMake issues to generate a shared library on macOS, and eventually got a whoping "lightweight" 80MB libEnzymeMLIR-23.dylib.

-I briefly considered alternatives: jax.grad, torch.autograd and the TinyGrad autodiff all bring Python back into the compilation pipeline, negating the entire point of V2.
+I briefly considered alternatives: jax.grad, torch.autograd and the TinyGrad autodiff, but they all bring Python back into the compilation pipeline, negating the entire point of V2.
+Python shall be no more.

 The Minimal Path